 On this board you can discuss and request or give advice regarding NEETism, Hikikomoriism, anxieties and social or mental issues arising from these conditions of living, and things closely related to these topics.
 If you're content with being a NEET at this stage in your life, that's ok, and you won't get in trouble for saying so.

-The board's primary focus is self-help and advice regarding these issues, and particularly help in escaping the NEET lifestyle, but this focus is not exclusive.
+The board's primary focus is self-help and advice regarding these issues.
 Despite rumors, threads looking for help with suicidal feelings or drug addition are also allowed.What is not allowed on this board?

 * Encouraging others to become NEET.